davidgiga1993/mixing-station-docs/docs/ui-controls.md

 ## Faders
+![Fader](img/fader.png)

+Drag the fader knob to change the value.
+If **fine mode** is enabled you can start dragging the fader from any position and the movements will be more precise.

+Additionally you can tap the red area to nudge the fader by 0.25db increments.

 - GEQ: **Double tap** to reset the value

-![Fader](img/fader.png)

-If the **fine mode** is enabled you can start dragging the fader from any position and the movements will be more precise.

 ## Sliders